databricks/cli/README.md

 ------
 ### Homebrew

-We maintain a [homebrew tap](https://github.com/databricks/homebrew-tap) for installing the Databricks CLI.
-You can find instructions for how to install, upgrade and downgrade the CLI using homebrew [here](https://github.com/databricks/homebrew-tap/blob/main/README.md).
+We maintain a [Homebrew tap](https://github.com/databricks/homebrew-tap) for installing the Databricks CLI.
+You can find instructions for how to install, upgrade and downgrade the CLI using Homebrew [here](https://github.com/databricks/homebrew-tap/blob/main/README.md).

 ------
 ### Docker